tidyverse/tidyverse.org/content/blog/workflowsets-0-0-1/index.md

 <img src="figure/plot-rope-1.svg" title="plot of chunk plot-rope" alt="plot of chunk plot-rope" width="100%" />

-The top two models are pretty practically equivalent while the others are less likely to be considered the same.
+The top two models are pretty close to practically equivalent, while the others are less likely to be the same.

 ## Acknowledgements